Two locations to serve the Central Texas and Northern Virginia regions:

 2. What is your property to staff ratio?

 We have a small property-to-staff ratio that most traditional companies cannot offer.
 Most parents will agree that a small teacher-to-student ratio contributes to receiving high quality education.
-We believe in this concept and have built a strong team consisting of a Property Manager, Service Manager, Comptroller, Office Manager, three Leasing Specialists and a Maintenance team to oversee almost 100 properties.
+We believe in this concept and have built a strong team consisting of a Property Manager, Service Manager, Comptroller, Office Manager, three Leasing Specialists and a Maintenance team to oversee our portfolio.
 Our goal is to maintain a ratio of less than 25 properties for every staff member, or 25:1.
 This is rarely seen in the property management industry and results in better communication, more specialization in specific skillsets and a better experience for both the owner and tenant.

 OK, just one last question we'll arm you with as you search for a high quality property management company.
 According to the National Association of Realtors, the Internet is one of the top ways that consumers find their next home.
 Therefore, curb appeal is now longer how your home looks from the actual curb, but from a prospect's computer screen!
 If you leave a great first impression on the Internet and you are priced accurately, chances are your home will be visited more often and leased out quickly.
 However, if you short change the consumer experience by being stingy in how many photos you showcase or use poor amateur photography, you will sabotage your leasing efforts.
 Here's the third and final question: